-Many of players born in France are children of immigrants and have double nationality.
+Many of the players born in France are children of immigrants and have dual citizenship.
 Due to France's better training infrastructure players born and/or raised there often have better preconditions than those in Algeria for example.

 Since only 23 players can be selected for a country, players may opt for the country of their ancestors rather than not participating at all in international tournaments.

 Apart from reasons related to footballing skills, this may also reflect problems of integrating people with foreign roots in France.

 You can see the data value for an individual geographic unit (e .g. country, state, county) by moving the mouse over it.

 You can zoom in by clicking on a unit and zoom out by clicking on the same unit or any point on the map outside of units.

 Click on the button in the top menu to see the IPython notebook with the code to retrieve and process the data.

 Click on the button in the top menu to see the data table used for the maps.

 Click on the button to download the currently displayed map as a PNG image.

 If you see in the top menu you can choose a color scheme from the drop down displayed on click.